airbr/golang-hugo-blog/content/posts/carbon-control.md

    - Green Hosting
 show_reading_time: true
 read_more_copy: Read more about carbon control...
-blurb: Measuring Carbon impact is important and the web is no exception
+blurb: Measuring Carbon impact is important and the web is no exception!
+Carbon Control is an exciting new tool
 # featured_image: /webpagetest-carbon-control-badge-monitored.png
 ---